heyshatara/numpy-airbnb/README.md

 matrix = matrix.astype(np.float32)
 ```

-<h2>Currency Conversion + Inflation:</h2>
+<h2>💱Currency Conversion + Inflation:</h2>
 The Amsterdam team at Airbnb wants to provide recommendations for listings based on proximity to their destination point(s).
 But to make this more insightful, the rates for each listing needed to be converted to reflect the tourist's desired currency.
-We created and tested this features for tourists from the United Kingdom would would be booking in their GBP currencies.
+We created and tested this for tourists from the United Kingdom who would be booking in their GBP currencies.

-## Import currency converter library
+- Import currency converter library
 ```py
 from currency_converter import CurrencyConverter